 Jonathan Weber’s work on HIV infection commenced in 1982, when he established the first UK cohort studies of the natural history of AIDS at St Mary’s Hospital, together with Tony Pinching.
 He then trained in retrovirology under Prof Robin Weiss FRS before establishing his own laboratory and clinical investigation centre.
 His work began with clinical epidemiology and natural history studies, then fundamental research on humoral immunity in HIV infection and viral tropism, and then to early phase clinical investigation of the emerging antiretroviral drugs, vaginal microbicides and potential HIV vaccine candidates.
-He is now leading the first European HIV vaccine efficacy trial in 4 African countries, with a novel prime-boost vaccine strategy developed under Wellcome Trust support.
+From 2018, he will be leading the first ever European HIV vaccine efficacy trial in 4 African countries, trialling a novel prime-boost immunisation strategy, using experimental HIV vaccine products developed at Imperial College, under his previous Wellcome Trust support.

-Jonathan Weber was founding editor of the journal “AIDS” 1987-1992, the leading specialist journal in the field.
-He co-founded the WHO Network for HIV characterisation in 1992, and advises WHO, UNAIDS, DfID and EC on aspects of HIV infection.
+Jonathan Weber was the founding editor of the journal “AIDS” 1987-1992, the leading specialist journal in the field.
+He co-founded the WHO Network for HIV Characterisation in 1992, and is currently a member of the Research Advisory Group for the Department for International Development (DfID), the MRC DPFS and Stratified Medicine Boards and the University Partnership Board of the Francis Crick Institute.
 He has published over 350 scientific papers on the clinical, epidemiological and virological aspects of HIV infection and other STIs.

 - Audio recording taken from the BBC Radio 4 Today website